May / June 2017 Issue

-Introducing a New Legal Resource: The Tribal Court Indian Law Bulletin from the National Indian Law Library
+The Tribal Court Indian Law Bulletins by the National Indian Law Library Website

 Information: The National Indian Law Library (NILL), in partnership with the University of Colorado Law School Indian Law Clinic, is pleased to introduce the new Tribal Courts Bulletin.
 This new bulletin will feature selected tribal court opinions of value to Indian law practitioners, educators, and students.
 The Tribal Courts Bulletin will complement the state and federal case bulletins published by NILL since 2001.

 Tribal Customary Adoption for American Indian Children in CA Foster Care (Website)